 Boho Maximalist Decor

 Bohemian style, in general, has a lot of similar characteristics to maximalist design.
 In fashion, it’s multiple and layered jewelry and busy, intricate patterns for clothing.
 This makes it an obvious choice for maximalist interior design.
 The layered table cloth and multi-textured pillows are inherently bohemian but also synonymous with maximalist decor.
 The same no-rules-approach applies.

 This 5 bedroom London Victorian home was designed by Lily Sawyer.
 The plan for this home: Homely, eclectic, bold, cozy, maximalist, lived-in family home.
 The before and after pictures on her website show how this space took a huge leap from minimalist to maximalist design.

 Source:@zebodeko on Instagram

 Exactly how many plants are considered too many?
 Sometimes maximalism involves more than just layered rugs and artwork.
 Sometimes it’s all about plants!
 This earthy bedroom has certainly embraced Biophilic interior design with an abundance of greenery and natural decor elements.

 Related Posts: These Indoor Gardens Are Perfect For Small Spaces

 Tips For Creating Maximalist Design In Small Spaces (Without The Chaos).

 1. Be intentional and purposeful.
 Showcase a collection only of the things you love.
 Maximalism in small spaces is not about pulling out everything you own and stuffing it into your home.
 It’s about thoughtfully curating and displaying pieces that tell a story.
 Choose open and interesting shelving to display your beloved collection.

-2. Create an art wall that draws the eye up.
+2. Create an art wall that draw the eye upward.
 If you’re into art, designate a wall to display all of your favorite pieces.
 Do the same for photographs.
 Take art up to the ceiling to create the illusion of height in the room.
 Society 6 has some really unique wall art for every style!